 All the parameters defined in clause 6.4.2 are defined using the measurement methodology specified in Annex F.

 All the requirements in 6.4.2 are defined as directional requirement.
-The requirements are verified in beam locked mode on beam peak direction, with parameter maxRank (as defined in TS 38.331 [13]) set to 1.
+The requirements are verified in beam locked mode (except for PRACH) on beam peak direction, with parameter maxRank (as defined in TS 38.331 [13]) set to 1.
 The requirements are applicable to UL transmission from each configurable antenna port (as defined in TS 38.331 [13]) of UE, enabled one at a time.